-Colon carcinomas (colorectal cancer, CRC) account for about 14% of all tumors in adults.
-Every year in Germany, about 27,000 men and 30,000 women develop colon cancer.
-Histologically, >95% of patients have adenocarcinoma while neuroendocrine tumors, lymphomas, sarcomas or squamous cell carcinomas occur less frequently.
-The prognosis depends on the localization (colon versus rectum) and the stage at diagnosis.
-While the 5-year survival rate in stage I and II is 85% to 90%, the survival rate in stage III drops to about 60% and in stage IV to 5%.
+Colon carcinomas (CRC) account for about 14% of all tumors in adults.
+Histologically, >95% of colon carcinoma patients present with adenocarcinoma.
+The prognosis of colon carcinomas depends on the location (colon versus rectum) and stage at diagnosis.
+While 5-year survival is 85% to 90% in stage I and II, survival rates drop to about 60% in stage III and 5% in stage IV.
 CRCs are biologically heterogeneous.
 Primarily, variants in the APC gene and chromosomal instability occur.
-Another developmental pathway is via serrated adenomas with epigenetic promoter (CpG) methylations and high microsatellite instability (MSI), but there are also mixed forms.
+Another pathway involves the so-called serrated adenomas with epigenetic promoter methylation and high microsatellite instability (MSI), and there are also mixed forms.

-While the majority of CRC occurs sporadically, familial clustering is observed in about 10% of CRC.
-About 2-3% of all CRC are due to Lynch syndrome or hereditary non-polyposis colon cancer (HNPCC).
-Experts of the National Comprehensive Cancer Network (NCCN) recommend microsatellite instability (MSI) analysis on tumor material from all patients with CRC, in order to carry out further testing for Lynch syndrome if certain criteria are met or to assess the response to immunotherapy with immune checkpoint inhibitors (ICI).
-The simultaneous presence of a high MSI (MSI-H) and a BRAF variant strongly suggests the presence of a sporadic tumor.
-This can be supported by the analysis of MLH1 promoter methylation, which also leads to MSI-H. Sporadic MSI-H is detectable in about 20% of stage II patients, which correlates with a localization in the right colon, poor histological differentiation and mucinous adenocarcinomas.
-These patients are considered to have a slightly better prognosis, but receive no benefit from adjuvant therapy with 5-fluorouracil (5-FU).
+While the majority of CRC occur sporadically, familial clustering is seen in approximately 10% of CRC.
+About 2% to 3% of all CRC are due to Lynch syndrome or hereditary non-polyposis colon cancer (HNPCC) syndrome.
+Microsatellite instability (MSI) analysis is recommended on tumor material in all patients with CRC to further test for Lynch syndrome to assess response to immunotherapy with checkpoint inhibitors (ICI).
+The simultaneous presence of a high MSI (MSI-H) and a variant in BRAF strongly suggests the presence of a sporadic tumor.
+This can be supported by analysis of MLH1 promoter methylation, which also results in MSI-H. Sporadic MSI-H is detectable in approximately 20% of stage II patients, which correlates with localization in the right colon, poor histologic differentiation, and mucinous adenocarcinomas.
+These patients are associated with a slightly better prognosis but do no benefit from adjuvant therapy with 5-fluorouracil.

-Variants in BRAF (8-10% of CRC) are associated with a more aggressive CRC phenotype, chemotherapy resistance, MSI-H and poor overall survival.
+Variants in BRAF (8-10% of CRC) are associated with a more aggressive CRC phenotype, chemotherapy resistance, MSI-H, and poorer overall survival.
 Again, anti-EGFR therapy shows no improvement in overall survival and progression-free survival.
-For patients with a BRAF variant previously treated with anti-EGFR therapy, therapy with the BRAF inhibitor vemurafenib in combination with irinotecan and cetuximab or panitumumab is recommended.
+For patients with BRAF variants, previously treated with anti-EGFR therapy, therapy with the BRAF inhibitor, vemurafenib, in combination with irinotecan and cetuximab or panitumumab is recommended.

-About 10-20% of unselected CRC patients show variants in PIK3CA associated with CRC in the right hemicolon, mucinous subtype and variants in KRAS.
+Approximately 10% to 20% of unselected CRC patients show variants in PIK3CA, which are associated with CRC in the right hemicolon, mucinous subtype, and variants in KRAS.
 Variants in PIK3CA are also associated with resistance to anti-EGFR therapy.
-However, CRC patients with PIK3CA variants who begin aspirin therapy after diagnosis show higher CRC-specific survival and overall survival than patients without PIK3CA variants.
+However, CRC patients with PIK3CA variants who start aspirin therapy after diagnosis show higher CRC-specific survival and overall survival than patients without PIK3CA variants.

-About 2% of CRC patients show overexpression of HER2, which in >90% is caused by amplification of ERBB2 and in rare cases by activating variants in ERBB2.
+Approximately 2% of CRC patients exhibit overexpression of HER2, which results in >90% from amplification of ERBB2 and rarely from activating variants in ERBB2.
 This is associated with acquired primary and secondary resistance to anti-EGFR therapy.
-Currently, HER2-targeted therapies are being tested in clinical trials in HER2-positive metastatic CRC patients and may offer a therapeutic option where there is resistance to anti-EGFR therapy.
+Currently, HER2-targeted therapies are being tested in HER2-positive metastatic CRC patients in clinical trials and thus may offer a therapeutic option for resistance to anti-EGFR therapy.

-Kinase fusion is detected in <1-2% of CRC patients, primarily affecting RET, NTRK, ALK and ROS; it is more common in right hemicolon CRC, associated with MSI-H and RAS wild-type as well as shortened overall survival.
-Several studies show that patients with these fusions can benefit from targeted tyrosine kinase inhibitor therapy.
+Kinase fusions are detected in <1% to 2% of CRC patients, primarily involve RET, NTRK, ALK, and ROS, and are clustered in CRC in the right hemicolon, associated with MSI-H and RAS wild-type, and shortened overall survival.
+Few studies show that patients with these fusions may benefit from targeted tyrosine kinase inhibitor therapy.

 Sveen et al. 2020, Nat Rev Clin Oncol 17:11 / Taieb et al. 2019, Drugs 79:1375 / Gbolahan and O'Neil 2019, Transl Gastroenterol Hepatol 4:9 / Vacante et al. 2018, World J Clin Cases 6:869 / NCCN Guidelines, Colon Cancer, Version 2.2019 / www.onkopedia.com/de/onkopedia/guidelines/kolonkarzinom, Stand Oktober 2018